openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 Note: You can leave this blank if you do not want to save your credentials in your machine.
 You will be prompted for your username once you start using Zowe Explorer.

 8. Select True/False if you want to accept or reject Self-Signed Certificates.
+For this course, please select false.

 ![](Images/code4z-img14-20.png)